ShHassanin/bikeshare/README.md

-# bikeshare
+# Bikeshare

-Explore US Bikeshare Data
+Explore U.S. Bikeshare Data
 Use Python to understand U.S. bikeshare data.
 Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.